-I would classify this as a self help book which shows some very wise lessons Alex learned before and after become very successful.
-From what I know, he began with online marketing and SEO and then moved into bigger projects but this book basically compiles and lists the most important things.
+I would classify this as a self help book which shows some very wise lessons Alex Becker learned before and after become very successful.
+From what I know, he began with online marketing and SEO and then moved into bigger projects but this book basically compiles and lists the most important things he learned.

 Now even though this book is written to ultimately help people, Alex is very serious.
 He gets right to the point, tells people not to make excuses or blame others, says things are unfair and can come off seeming rude to some, but frankly, I felt that this was the type of tone that was necessary to push people.

-And a lot of the book is based on behavioral changes people need to adopt as well as mental in addition to changing how they think about money, while other parts involve him pitching his SEO programs and finally the last part of the book goes into specific things such as how to get started on business, where to move into when you make money and then another higher level of it where you invest in things that cost a lot but deliver long term profits such as investing in businesses.
+And a lot of the book is based on behavioral changes people need to adopt as well as mental in addition to changing how they think about money, while other parts involve him pitching his SEO programs (I don’t recommend them.
+I was a member of his Market Hero program and decided to leave due to issues.) and finally the last part of the book goes into specific things such as how to get started on business, where to move into when you make money and then another higher level of it where you invest in things that cost a lot but deliver long term profits such as investing in businesses.

-Alex is a multi millionaire and far more successful than I am, yet he really connected with me with the way he wrote about certain things in a few pillars which I totally agreed with.
+Alex is a multi millionaire (here are others who are also very famous and are in the same business) and far more successful than I am, yet he really connected with me with the way he wrote about certain things in a few pillars which I totally agreed with.
 Things such as not listening to the advice of family or friends if they aren’t successful and that they wrong, not listening to society and not being a part of what he calls the “Traffic Fighters” which are basically everyday workers that get nowhere.

 A big point in his book is to show that most people who go through normal things in life, and think in terms of normal standards (financially) are limiting their potential and possibly even wasting their time and it was one of the things that he says helped him become successful.